 There are a lot of gaming headsets out there, and it can be hard to choose the best one for your needs.
 Latency is an important factor to consider when looking for gaming headsets, especially if you play multiplayer games.
 It can be crucial to make sure you can hear what’s going on in your game exactly when it’s happening.
 For this reason, lots of gamers opt for wired headsets to eliminate latency.
 But wires can be a hassle, especially if you game from your couch.
 Thankfully, there’s a bunch of great, low-latency wireless gaming headsets out there.
 Most of them use a wireless transmitter that you hook up to your PC or console, but some are Bluetooth-compatible as well.

 If you prefer a headset that can accommodate a wider range of head shapes and sizes, consider the Astro A50.
 They’re less versatile than the SteelSeries Arctis Pro Wireless since they’re not Bluetooth-compatible and always need to be in range of their wireless transmitter to work, but they have a very comfortable fit and are great for long gaming sessions.
 The Astro A50 are well-built gaming headphones with great sound and a very good mic for multiplayer gaming.
-While the Pro Wireless have a more understated look, the A50 have a flashier, more gamer-centric design that stands out.
-Their transmitter also doubles as a neat, futuristic-looking docking station for the headphones, providing them with a dedicated place to rest while they charge.
+Their transmitter also doubles as a docking station for the headphones, providing them with a dedicated place to rest while they charge.

-Although the charging dock of the Astro A50 is a nice touch, these headphones take almost 6 hours to charge and don't support passive playback.
+Although the charging dock of these headphones is a nice touch, these headphones take almost 6 hours to charge and don't support passive playback.
 Though their 13-hour battery-life is good and you can use them while they charge, the dual-battery system of the Arctis Pro Wireless is more versatile.
-That said, if the fit of the Pro Wireless isn’t right for you, the Astro A50 are still a viable alternative, especially if you’re an Xbox One gamer.
+That said, if the fit of the Pro Wireless isn’t right for you, these are still a viable alternative, especially if you’re an Xbox One gamer.

-If you like the design of the SteelSeries Arctis Pro Wireless but don’t feel the need to have so many active features, get the SteelSeries Arctis 7.
+If you like the design of the SteelSeries Arctis Pro Wireless but don’t feel the need to have so many active features, get the SteelSeries Arctis 7 2019 Edition.
 They don’t support Bluetooth, so they cannot connect with mobile devices, but they’re cheaper and actually have better microphone control than the Arctis Pro Wireless.

 If you want a pair of headphones that you can customize your way, get the Logitech G933.
-The HyperX Cloud Flight have a much better battery and microphone, but the Logitech G933 take customization to a whole new level with their Logitech Gaming Software.
-You get a great parametric EQ, various pre-sets, surround sound effects, adjustable microphone and volume levels, and swappable profiles with saved personal settings.
-There are also 3 programmable buttons on the headset itself that you can map to trigger specific commands, adding a further layer of customization to the control scheme itself.
+The SteelSeries Arctis 7 2019 Edition have a much better battery and microphone, but the Logitech G933 take customization to a whole new level with their Logitech Gaming Software.
+There’s a graphic EQ with various pre-sets, surround sound effects, adjustable microphone and volume levels, and swappable profiles with saved personal settings.
+There are also 3 programmable buttons on the headset itself that you can map to trigger specific commands, adding a further layer of customization to the control scheme.

-Unfortunately, the Logitech G933 don't have full wireless compatibility with the Xbox One and can't provide microphone support, only audio with the wireless dongle.
+Unfortunately, like the Arctis 7, these headphones don't have full wireless compatibility with the Xbox One and can't provide microphone support, only audio with the wireless dongle.
 However, the microphone will work if you plug them directly into the controller.
 On the upside, their USB dongle has an RCA input for added compatibility with most home theatre setups.

-If you do a lot of online multiplayer gaming and you need an outstanding microphone, get the HyperX Cloud Flight.
-They aren’t as well-built as the Arctis 7, but they have a better microphone.
+If you play a lot of online multiplayer games and you need an outstanding microphone, get the HyperX Cloud Flight.
+They aren’t as well-built as the SteelSeries Arctis 7 2019 Edition, but they have an even better microphone.
 They have a more versatile design since they have a detachable boom microphone with remarkable noise handling.
-They also have very good sound, not only for video game soundtracks but for music too, which adds to their versatility.
+They have very good sound, not only for video game soundtracks but for music too, which adds to their versatility.
 Although they’re a bit slow to recharge, their battery lasts for nearly 30 hours of continuous playback, meaning you could spend nearly an entire weekend gaming before needing to charge them again.

-Unfortunately, the HyperX Cloud Flight are not compatible with the Xbox One.
-They also don’t have a companion app, and their build quality is also a little disappointing compared to the cheaper, wired models in the HyperX Cloud lineup, like the Cloud II or the Cloud Alpha, which feel more durable.
+Unfortunately, the HyperX Cloud Flight aren’t compatible with the Xbox One.
+They also don’t have a companion app, and their build quality is also a little disappointing compared to the cheaper, wired models in the HyperX Cloud lineup, like the HyperX Cloud II or the HyperX Cloud Alpha, which feel more durable.
 That said, they’re still a very good wireless gaming headset for PC or PS4 gamers.

-If you’re looking for a budget wireless gaming headset, get the Corsair HS70.
+If you’re looking for a cheaper option, the best wireless gaming headset in the budget category is the Corsair HS70 Wireless.
 Their microphone isn’t as good as that of the HyperX Cloud Flight, but they feel more durable and provide great value for the price.
-The Corsair HS70 are a wireless variant of the HS60 and have the same great build quality.
+These are a wireless variant of the HS60 and have the same great build quality.
 They have a surprisingly high-end feel for budget headphones and have a sturdy yet comfortable design.

 The Corsair HS70 Wireless deliver in the sound department, especially for budget gaming headphones.
 Their neutral sound profile is great, and you can even tweak their sound using the Corsair Utility Engine (iCUE) program.
 Their battery is great too, fully charging in under 2 hours and providing 15 hours of continuous playback.

-Unfortunately, the Corsair HS70 do not allow for passive playback and cannot be used with a wired connection.
+Unfortunately, these headphones don't allow for passive playback and cannot be used with a wired connection.
 This means they are not compatible with the Xbox One at all.
 They’re still a decent choice for PC and PS4 gamers, though, thanks to their great battery and decent customization options via the iCUE app.

 Our recommendations above are what we think are currently the best wireless gaming headphones to buy for most people in each price range.
-We factor in the price (a cheaper headphone wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).
+We factor in the price (cheaper headphones win over pricier ones if the difference isn't worth it), feedback from our visitors, and availability (no headphones that are difficult to find or almost out of stock everywhere).